FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Experiments Results

-In the next experiment, the effect on the attribution was visualized.
-Therefore, Figure~\ref{fig:char_rep_normal_attr} shows the attribution of different characters and Figure~\ref{fig:char_rep_freq_x_normal_attr} the corresponding attribution when first optimizing the signal using the frequency attribution as shown in Figure~\ref{fig:char_optimized_rep}.
-It is visually perceivable that the attributions look similar and their application on the original input signal results in a very similar shape as shown in Figure~\ref{fig:char_rep_normal} and Figure~\ref{fig:char_rep_freq_x_normal}.
-Again, this emphasizes on the use of frequency attribution as a first step to clean the signal before using an attribution on top of it.
-E.g., in the second plot of the attributed signals, it is visible that the last down spike of the pressure signal was removed by the frequency attribution x attribution approach.
-A dataset analysis has shown that this spike does not yield any information.
+In the next experiment, the impact on attribution was visualized.
+Figure~\ref{fig:char_rep_normal_attr} shows the attribution maps for different characters, while Figure~\ref{fig:char_rep_freq_x_normal_attr} shows the corresponding attributions when the signal is first optimized using frequency attribution, as shown in Figure~\ref{fig:char_optimized_rep}.
+Visually, the attributions appear highly similar.
+This further emphasizes the value of frequency attribution as a preprocessing step to clean the signal before applying traditional attribution on top.
+Although the attributions are very similar, interpreting the attribution on the optimized signal is much easier, as irrelevant parts that could lead to confusion have already been removed.
+For a visualization of the differences between the original and optimized signals, the reader is referred to Figure~\ref{fig:char_optimized_rep}.

-\subsection{Statistical evaluation}
+\subsection{Statistical Evaluation}

+The below statistical evaluation focuses on the \textit{CharacterTrajectories} dataset.
+However, the experiments were also performed on the other datasets and showed similar results, which are omitted here for readability.
+Additional figures can be found in the appendix.